 Many everyday disinfectant cleaners and antibacterial products can be toxic to a cat, causing poisoning or burns to the skin, tongue, and eyes.
 The dangerous component is benzalkonium chloride.
 If you have to use these products, dilute them as per instructions and keep your cat away until fully dried.

 What foods are toxic to cats?

 Many foods are toxic to cats, with varying symptoms depending on the food.
 Milk and dairy products, chocolate, grapes and raisins, and onions, liver, and raw meats can all be dangerous in different ways for your cat.

 How much garlic is toxic to cats?

-Garlic, as well as other plants in the Allium species (including leeks, chives, and onions), are toxic to cats, as well as dogs.
-Of these, garlic is the most toxic – 1 gram for every 5lb is toxic, so a 10lb cat eating 2 grams will likely be poisoned.
+Garlic, as well as other plants in the Allium species (including leeks, chives, and onions), are toxic when fed in high quantities to cats, as well as dogs.
+Dr. Judy Morgan recommends small doses of garlic for natural flea and tick control.
+So it can be OK in small quantities in healthy cats and dogs.

 Hi, I’m Jenny Dean, creator of Floppycats!
 Ever since my Aunt got the first Ragdoll cat in our family, I have loved the breed.
 Inspired by my childhood Ragdoll cat, Rags, I created Floppycats to connect, share and inspire other Ragdoll cat lovers around the world,